christopherhesse/rethinkgo/README.md

 ***BETA VERSION***
 ===================

 This is a work in progress and will undergo a number of changes.
-Probably will be mostly done before the end of December 2012.
+Parity with existing RethinkDB drivers will be mostly done before the end of December 2012.

 Example: